andmur09/PSTN-lib/README.md

 - Optimisation
 	- Paris - An implementation of the PARIS algorithm from: Santana, P., Vaquero, T., Toledo, C., Wang, A., Fang, C. and Williams, B., 2016, March.
 Paris: A polynomial-time, risk-sensitive scheduling algorithm for probabilistic simple temporal networks with uncertainty.
 In _Proceedings of the International Conference on Automated Planning and Scheduling_ (Vol. 26, pp. 267-275).
 	- Probabilities - A number of functions for evaluating probabilities in multivariate normal distributions.
-	- Column Generation - A class to find optimal schedules to correlated temporal networks using column generation, Reference pending.
+	- Column Generation - A class to find optimal schedules to correlated temporal networks using column generation from: Murray, A., Arulselvan, A., Cashmore, M., Roper, M. and Frank, J., 2023, July.
+A column generation approach to correlated simple temporal networks.
+In Proceedings of the International Conference on Automated Planning and Scheduling (Vol. 33, No. 1, pp. 295-303).
 	- Solution - A class to model the result of an optimisation problem.

 See example_toy.py and example_from_json.py for details.